 Cole Hamels got his during the last start he made as a member of the Phillies.
 Pitching against his current team – the Chicago Cubs – Hamels faced off against Jake Arietta during the latter’s immaculate run.
 Hamels struck out 13, walked two and allowed no hits in a legendary Phillies send-off.
 His no-hitter was one of the few blemishes on Arietta’s 2015 second half, arguably one of the best runs for a starting pitcher ever.

 So while not crucial, a no-hitter certainly helps out Cole Hamels in his quest to Cooperstown.

 He Has Played In Three Big Markets

 Fifth and finally, it must be remembered that Hall of Fame voting is a political process.
 Deserving players (Schilling, Alomar) have had to wait for their name to be called because of the way they are perceived by writers.
 It shouldn’t matter, but the reality is that it does.
-It is taking forever for Schilling’s to get in simply because writers don’t like him.
+It is of course taking forever for Schilling’s to get in simply because of his extracurricular activities.